Art-Sells/Arells/Build-Notes.md

 - PAP Logo Above Price After Purchase (clickable and explains roadmap Polygon to USDC)

 #### After Testing and Before Launch:
-- Store Private Key Cold
-- Delete all Test/Branched/Component links
+- Delete all important variables
 - Inform of Arells 1.5 release (and features).

 ________________________________________________________________________________________________________________________________________________